portway/portway-website/README.md

 ## Deployments

-Deployments are automatic through Netlify.
+Deployments are through Netlify. `master` is automatically deployed when it's updated.

+Every pull request gets a special preview URL, so that you can test changes there.